How to Sell a House By Owner in Missouri

 “You have to be very careful.
 That’s one of the tougher parts about reading an offer is it’s a lot of legalese,” Gore cautions.
 “We tell folks that are going to go for sale by owner to get a lender, CPA, attorney, and title company that you trust and will advise you.
 Make sure that when they go through a contract that you understand what all of the points of the contract are going to require of you as a seller.”

 Interested in such expertise?
 HomeLight can connect you to top-performing agents in your Missouri market who have built a network of trusted local professionals.
-Our free tool analyzes over 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.
+Our free tool analyzes more than 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.
 It takes only two minutes to receive your matches.

 Request a cash offer to buy your Missouri home